AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

   * <a name="decompose"></a>Decomposing a train run by clicking on `Decompose ☠️`.
 When decomposing a train run, the wagons in it will be allowed to be composed in a new train run.
   * <a name="submit"></a>Submitting a train run.
 Only train runs which test status is success `🌟` or warning `❗️` can be submitted.
 By default, the train run is submitted to the _Grid - single core_, but a different target can be chosen.
 To submit a train run, click on `Submit 🚂`.
   * <a name="submitfinalmerge"></a>When a dataset has activate final merge, a button `Submit final merge` appears after all the masterjobs are finished successfully.
   * Killing a train by clicking on `Kill ☠️`.
+This will stop all running jobs.
-  * Close a train by clicking `Close ❌` - this will stop further activity, but will keep the jobs running.
+  * Closing a train by clicking `Close ❌`.
+This will stop further activity, but will keep the jobs running.
   * Cloning a train in the tab `Clone`.
 When cloning a train, the wagons and dataset configuration used will be the same as of the original train.
 Other settings can be changed: package tag, target facility, slow train, derived data, automatic submission.

 ### <a name="trainresult"></a>Train Run Result